-Well, there are many factors which can cause the No Internet Access issue but some of them are corrupted, outdated or incompatible Network adapter drivers, incorrect network configuration, hardware issues, network account issue, corrupt profile etc. If you are suffering from any of the above-discussed scenarios.
-Here some applicable solutions to fix the issue, make your PC/Laptop to normal state and enjoy the Internet.
+Well, there are many factors that can cause the No Internet Access issue but some of them are corrupted, outdated or incompatible network adapter drivers, incorrect network configuration, hardware issues, network account issue, corrupt profile etc. If you are suffering from any of the above-discussed scenarios.
+Here some applicable solutions to fix the issue, make your PC/Laptop to the normal state and enjoy the Internet.

 Restart your modem and router: There may be something going wrong with your router that leads to your no Internet access issue.
 Power cycling your router may help fix the issue.